Blizzard/s2client-api/docs/tutorial1.md

 In a future tutorial we will cover how you can specify settings as arguments via command line.

-At this point you should be able to build and run.
+At this point you should be able to build `tutorial.cc` and run the output `tutorial.exe`.
 The game should start on BelShirVestigeLE with you controlling the Terran against an AI zerg.
 You should see 'Hello World' print in the console when the game starts and then it will instantly shut down.